 What limits apply in the UK?

-Where is this policy written down?
+Where is the policy written down?

 The policy stems from advice given by NRPB in 2004.